 Edited and Published by A.K.
-Mahajan printed by R.A.
-Security Printers, Prayagraj.
-Youth Competition Times 12, Church Lane, Prayagraj

-In order to publish the book, full care has been taken by the editor and the publisher,

-Still your suggestions and queries are welcomed.
+Mahajan for YCT Publications Pvt.
+Ltd. and printed by R.A.
+Security Printers In order to Publish the book, full care has been taken by the Editor and the Publisher, still your suggestions and queries are welcomed.

-Rs.: 495/-

-In case of any dispute, the judicial area will be Prayagraj.
+In the event of any dispute, the judicial area will be Prayagraj.